Last updated on 25th July 2020 – future updates will be infrequent.

 A solid line showing the 7 day Centred Moving Average (CMA) is also shown.
 A 7 day moving average is used since a week has 7 days and registrations are affected by weekend & bank holiday working patterns.
 The moving average is centred which means that an average for day T is the average number of daily deaths recorded between day T-3 and day T+3.
 CMA’s are the best way of spotting turning points in the data and the chart shows that the CMA for PHEr peaked on 9th April 2020 and turned downwards on 11th April 2020.

-A dashed purple line shows a simple extrapolation model I have used to project the 7 day CMA up to the 29th May.
+A dashed purple line shows a simple extrapolation model I have used to project the 7 day CMA into the future.
 A number of steps are needed to get to this point.
 First, I calculate the daily growth rate for each day T as follows:-

 Growth Rate (Geometric) = dcPHEr(T) = Log[ cPHEr (T)/cPHEr(T-1) ]